 This is traditional medicine, also known as a folk remedy, and has been called “the most powerful antibiotic ever” (at least, according to the internet).
 The ingredients can change from year to year, depending on the season it’s being prepared and what’s growing around you.

-I love making fire cider because not only does it help keep me healthy, but it allows me to channel my inner kitchen witch.
-My goal is to be an old woman, with long silver hair, living in a cabin in the woods.
 Dried herbs will be hanging from the rafters, lines of jars and bins fill the panty, a cat (or two. or three) in front of a woodstove, and I’ll be at a well-worn kitchen table, preparing herbal medicines.
 Perhaps I’ve read too many fairy tales?

 I’m not at that stage of my life, but there are elements I can channel now.
 I can have the bundles of drying herbs, prepare the herbal medicines, and I already have the cats, albeit sitting in front of a space heater.

-While I have no idea of fire cider was part of my ancestor’s repertoire, I’m sure they created something similar- gathering ingredients from the earth and creating potions to help keep them well.
+While I have no idea if fire cider was part of my ancestor’s repertoire, I’m sure they created something similar- gathering ingredients from the earth and creating potions to help keep them well.
 As I make herbal medicine, I like to think of the women before me who walked their own lands, stood in their own kitchens, and used their hands to make the same medicines.

 Too woo-woo for you?
 At the very least, I can avoid the psychedelic colored goo that comes in a plastic bottle at the drugstore and give a big middle finger to big Pharma.